nerdtastic/Docker-coldfusion/README.md

 # coldfusion-docker
 ColdFusion server  using docker compose.
+Based on the latest <a href="https://hub.docker.com/_/centos/" target="_blank">centos</a> image.

 ## Installation Media
 The linux installation media is needed and can be downloaded from https://www.adobe.com/products/coldfusion/download-trial/try.html and placed in the assets folder.
 The Dockerfile is looking for ColdFusion_2016_WWEJ_linux64.bin.
 Docker-compose is expecting the root www directory to be located here: `/Library/WebServer/Documents/www/gvsu/`